LastCallMedia/Drupal-Scaffold/README.md

 [![Build Status](https://travis-ci.org/LastCallMedia/Drupal-Scaffold.svg?branch=master)](https://travis-ci.org/LastCallMedia/Drupal-Scaffold)
 [![Dependency Status](https://www.versioneye.com/user/projects/57bd889169d9490042f72aac/badge.svg?style=flat-square)](https://www.versioneye.com/user/projects/57bd889169d9490042f72aac)

 This is a boilerplate Drupal 8 build that bundles some standard tools to make it a good starting point for an enterprise scale Drupal build.
 It is conceptually similar to [drupal-composer/drupal-scaffold](https://github.com/drupal-composer/drupal-scaffold), but it has a much simpler (and more manual) Composer setup, and includes additional tools.
+For additional information on this project, see the [2016 Badcamp presentation slides](https://2016.badcamp.net/sites/default/files/session-files/FirstClassDevelopmentWorkflow.pdf)

 Initial Project Setup
 -----